What is the Medicare Advantage Open Enrollment Period?

 Coverage becomes effective the month after the switch.

-Here are some important points to the Medicare Advantage Open Enrollment Period.
+Here are some important points about the Medicare Advantage Open Enrollment Period.

-- This period does not apply to those who have Medicare Savings Account (MSA) or cost plans.
+• This period does not apply to those who have Medicare Medical Savings Account (MSA) or cost plans.

 *Be aware: Federal law does not provide a guaranteed right to purchase a Medigap policy during this open enrollment period.
 In most states, those returning to Original Medicare will likely have to pass medical underwriting in order to get a Medigap policy.